-Like other forms of information storage, the longer an organization maintains secondary copies of information as part of its backup or disaster recovery process, the greater the risk that the information will need to be preserved, searched in future litigation, or subject to a security breach.
-Searching for information takes time and resources, and searching for information in a difficult to
+As with other forms of information storage, the longer an organization maintains secondary copies of information as part of its backup or disaster-recovery process, the greater the risk that the information will need to be preserved, searched in future litigation, or subject to a security breach.
+Searching for information takes time and resources, and searching for information in a difficult-to-access system such as backup tapes compounds that burden.
+An effective way to lower the risk of unique information residing on backups is to use short rotation cycles for backups.
+Backup rotation cycles (both tape and virtual backups) should be no longer than is necessary to ensure business continuity.
+Moreover, information storage policies, procedures, and systems should be designed such that business-continuity and disaster-recovery systems can be used only in the event of a system failure to ensure the availability of businesscritical information, and not to recover information accidentally deleted in the ordinary course of business.